caspar/correctconsumer.com/content/blocks/1_about.md

 widget: AccentBlock
 fontSize: standard
 ---
-## Correct Consumer is a medication accountability tool that ensures prescription medications are taken by the intended patient.
+## Correct Consumer is a medication accountability tool which ensures that prescription medication is taken by the intended patient.